palladius/sakura/README.md

 For instant gratification try the following:

-    richelp ubuntu                                   # shows a richelp of my 'ubuntu' cheatsheet ls | act                                         # randomly scrambles the lines!
+    richelp ubuntu                                   # shows a richelp of my 'ubuntu' cheatsheet richelp sakura synopsis                          # shows a richelp of my 'sakura' cheatsheet, grepping for 'synopsis' ls | act                                         # randomly scrambles the lines!
 Taken from cat/cat ;) ps | rainbow                                     # colors all lines differently twice itunes -                                   # lowers volume of iTunes... twice :)